resolutionathens/facilitron-news/content/support/renter-support.md

       reservation approval email, or by going to the reservation itself and clicking “Permit” at the top of the reservation.
     question: My request has been approved.
 What do I bring with me the day of my event?
+  - answer: >-
+      Insurance requirements are listed during the checkout process and again in your reservation detail page.
+On your reservation detail page, you see the question balloon that lists insurance requirements including the certificate holder and coverage amount.
+If you have questions about insurance, contact support.
+    question: What are the liability insurance requirements?
+  - answer: >-
+      To upload your insurance certificate, you must go to your reservation details page.
+In the insurance section you will find the insurance requirement details and a button to “Upload Certificate” or “Switch To Facilitron” insurance - per event coverage that meets district requirements.
+    question: How do I upload my insurance?
+  - answer: >-
+      Payment options include major credit cards, PayPal, eChecks, and regular check payments (by mail).
+To pay, navigate to your reservation details page and find the payment section.
+    question: What are the payment options?
 ---